leejoramo/UUCGV/UUCGV ByLaws.md

 4. **Leadership Development Team**: The Leadership Development Team shall be composed of three Voting Members serving alternating terms of 3 years.
 The LDT shall :

-    1. solicit qualified candidates for all team leaders, positions on the Board of Trustees, TLC, and make any other leadership recommendations as requested by the Board.
+    1. solicit qualified candidates for all team leaders, positions on the Board, TLC, and make any other leadership recommendations as requested by the Board.
-    2. submit the names of nominees to the Board of Trustees at least thirty (30) days before the annual Congregational Meeting.
+    2. submit the names of nominees to the Board at least thirty (30) days before the annual Congregational Meeting.
     3. Be the responsibility of the Leadership Development Team to canvass the congregation and identify interested parties to fill open positions.
     4. shall report to the Board
     5. Act as the Facilitator for the TLC meetings and provide Mentorship to the TLC members